Schwab’s & Obits & the Mortality Heebie-Jeebies

 A year after Dad died, I took a features writer position at the local newspaper, 10 minutes from my home in the Santa Clarita Valley.
 My editor’s first-day orientation included how to handle the daily obits.
 Since I was the new kid (at age 53) on the editorial staff, she said, “Tag, you’re the obits editor.”

-OK, no problem at first.
+OK, no problem, at first.
 But as the weeks wore on, the daily contact with people grieving the deaths of loved ones, and trying to be sensitive but still having to press them through the tears and upset so I could get enough facts to write a decent obit, thinking it’s the least I can do for the family, just started to wear on my usually semi-pleasant demeanor.

 It also was depressing to be reminded of my own mortality every day.

 The whole thing got very weird because at the same time obits and dealing with survivors became almost routine, the sense that I have more years behind me than in front became more intense.
-I was stuck inside the newsroom with the obit blues again.

 The Mortality Heebie-Jeebies